rushil32/rushil32.github.io/src/content/posts/2019-08-07-react-spring/index.md

 import { useSpring, animated } from "react-spring"
 ```

+--split--

+## Simple Animation

-3. You'll need to create an object that conforms to this API (https://www.react-spring.io/docs/hooks/api) so you can pass it to the animated element -
+You'll need to create an object that conforms to this API (https://www.react-spring.io/docs/hooks/api) so you can pass it to the animated element -

 ```javascript
 const props = useSpring({